mapbender/mapbender-starter/CONTRIBUTING.md

 # Building packages

-For distributing and building packages there is an [composer] command:
+For distributing and building packages, there is a matching [composer] command:

 * `bin/composer build` Build package command with follow optional parameters:
-    * **[tar.gz|zip]** - Optional parameter defines package file format.
-Default configuration is defined in `composer.json` as `config/archive-format`.
+    * **[tar.gz|zip]** - Optional parameter that defines the package file format.
+The default configuration is defined in `composer.json` as `config/archive-format`.
-    * **[dist-name]** - Optional parameter defines package file name prefix.
-Default configuration is defined in `composer.json` as `name`, vendor name will be ignored.
+    * **[dist-name]** - Optional parameter that defines the package file name prefix.
+The default configuration is defined in `composer.json` as `name`, a vendor name will be ignored.
-    * **[dist-version]** - Optional parameter defines package version this  included in package name as suffix.
-Default configuration is defined in `composer.json` as `version`.
+    * **[dist-version]** - Optional parameter that defines the package version.
+This is included as suffix in the package name.
+The default configuration is defined in `composer.json` as `version`.

-You can define [composer] distributing path in `composer.json` as `config/archive-dir`.
-Default location is a `dist` folder in root of the project.
+You can define the [composer] distributing path in `composer.json` as `config/archive-dir`.
+The default location is a `dist` folder located in root of the project.

 ## Build package example

-Command this distributes and build package `dist/test-distribution.1.0.1.tar.gz`
+Running this command distributes and builds the package `dist/test-distribution.1.0.1.tar.gz`:

 ```bash
 bin/composer build zip test-distribution 1.0.1